JosephLivengood/d3/README.md

 90%- Visualize Data with a Scatterplot Graph (LOADING LOCAL CSV)

-    May want to anchor points to a link of allegation & Navbar needed when index page is structured!
+    May want to anchor data points to links for each & Navbar needed when index page is structured!

-0%- Visualize Data with a Heat Map
+90%- Visualize Data with a Heat Map

+    Navbar needed when index page is structured!

-0%- Show National Contiguity with a Force Directed Graph
+90%- Show National Contiguity with a Force Directed Graph

+    Navbar needed when index page is structured!

 0%- Map Data Across the Globe